scholacantorum/public-site/sing/index.md

     <p>Schola Cantorum singers come with diverse experiences and backgrounds.
 Many have beautiful voices yet struggle to read music.
 Schola Cantorum provides support in the form of recordings and MIDI tracks to help singers learn their music and their pronunciations outside of rehearsal.
 All Schola Cantorum singers either sing with a pleasant voice or read music well, and most do both.</p>
   </li>
   <li><b>I have not sung in a choir for many years.
 Should I still audition?</b>
     <p>Singing in a choir is like riding a horse.
-It's time to get back on!</p>
+It&rsquo;s time to get back on!</p>
   </li>
   </ol>
   <h3>SINGER EXPECTATIONS</h3>
   <ol type="1" start="7">
   <li><b>When and where are rehearsals?</b>
-    <p>Normally, regular rehearsals are on Monday evenings, from 7:30 to approximately 9:30 with a 20-minute break, at the <a href="https://laumc.org" target="_blank">Los Altos United Methodist Church</a>.
-There will also be one or two additional rehearsals during the week immediately preceding a concert, which will be announced as the concert approaches.
-As noted above, we may hold rehearsals via Zoom if we judge in-person gatherings to pose too much risk.</p>
+    <p>Normally, regular rehearsals are on Monday evenings, from 7:15 to approximately 10:00 pm at the <a href="https://laumc.org" target="_blank">Los Altos United Methodist Church</a>.
+There are also one or two additional rehearsals during the week immediately preceding a concert, which will be announced as the concert approaches.</p>
   </li>
   <li><b>How many performances are there each season?</b>
     <p>Schola performs four full concerts each year and gives one or two performances of each concert.
 Typically we sing a concert at the end of October/beginning of November, a Holiday concert in mid-December, a concert at the beginning of March, and a final concert towards the end of May.</p>